-We require one letter of recommendation at PLU for admission purposes, and ask that it come from someone besides the parent – a tutor, instructor, etc. However, if a parent is the primary and only educator, we will accept an academic recommendation from that parent.
+We require one letter of recommendation at PLU for admission purposes, and ask that it come from someone besides the parent – a tutor, instructor, etc. If you are participating in Running Start, a college level teacher is our primary recommendation, however anyone who knows you well and can speak to your academic record is okay.
+If a parent is the primary and only educator, we will accept an academic recommendation from that parent.

 The Common Application will ask for a counselor recommendation.
 If the parent is the primary educator/counselor, it is appropriate for them to fill this section out.
 An additional recommendation is not needed if the parent will write both letters.

 We will accept more than one letter of recommendation in the admission process.
 If you would like to submit letters from athletic coaches, tutors, musical or theatre coaches, employers, etc. you are welcome to do so.
 We do prefer at least one letter of recommendation comes from an academic source, and will read up to 3 letters of recommendation.